SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/miles driven algorithm and flowchart.md

 Step 2: Initialize Variables

         2.1.
-Declare variables fuel_in_gallon, miles_per_gallons, and mile.
+Declare variables fuel_tank_capacity in gallon, miles_per_gallons, and miles_driven .

 Step 3: Input Data

         3.1.
-Prompt the user to enter the fuel in gallons.
+Prompt the user to enter the fuel_tank_capacity in gallon.

         3.2.
-Store the input value in fuel_in_gallon.
+Store the input value in fuel_tank_capacity in gallon.

         3.3.
-Prompt the user to enter the miles per gallon.
+Prompt the user to enter the miles_per_gallon.

         3.4.
 Store the input value in miles_per_gallons.